dbut2/advent-of-code/README.md

 # aoc
 ### Advent of Code

-Advent of Code solutions for some of 2019-2023, mostly in Go
+Advent of Code solutions for some of 2020-2024, mostly in Go

-Some solutions may have a v2 solution if I've attempted a more efficient/effective solution

 All Go solutions should be runnable through just `go run`ning the **file**.
 I make no guarantees for older solutions being runnable as I update my packages frequently, but generally the most recent solutions will work.